msywensky/nativescript-phone/README.md

 ## Installation

-Install the plugin using the NativeScript CLI tooling
+Install the plugin using the NativeScript CLI

 ```
 tns plugin add nativescript-phone
 ```

+### Breaking Change with 3.x.x

+Version 3.x.x and later uses an event system to dispatch events for the handling of success, failure, errors for the SMS and Dial methods.
+See the snippets below for the correct usage of the event emitter system.

 ## Video Tutorial